Skip to main content

 • Trusted entity type: AWS account

-• Require MFA: enable (our engineers are required to use multi-factor auth)
+• Require MFA: enable, as Aspect's engineers are required to use multi-factor auth

 • One choice for the name is aspect-workflows-comaintainers.
-We'll need to know the name in order to assume the role.
+This name must be known for Aspect engineers to be able to assume the role.

 Permissions required for terraform apply